yeroc-sebrof/azure-devops-mcp/README.md

 - **build_get_log**: Retrieve the logs for a specific build.
 - **build_get_log_by_id**: Get a specific build log by log ID.
 - **build_get_changes**: Get the changes associated with a specific build.
+- **build_get_timeline**: Retrieve the timeline for a specific build, showing detailed information about steps and tasks.
 - **build_run_build**: Trigger a new build for a specified definition.
 - **build_get_status**: Fetch the status of a specific build.
 - **build_update_build_stage**: Update the stage of a specific build.